Download progression document

 “Well done, you observed how the wind helped your kite to take off …”

-We have put together some useful information about the science of kites to accompany this activity.
-Don’t worry this is for your information only and to help you answer any questions children may have.
+We have put together some useful information about the science of meteorology to accompany this activity.
+Don’t worry, this is for your information only and to help you answer any questions children may have.
 We don’t expect you to explain this to the children in your setting!

 There are four forces of flight: lift, drag, weight and thrust.